 Established in 2012, the Elina Manghi Child and Adolescent Psychology Diversity Scholarship is designated for students entering the Child and Adolescent Psychology track within the Doctor of Psychology (Psy.D.) in Clinical Psychology program at the Adler School.
-The Diversity Scholarship honors Dr. Manghi’s commitment to working with underserved populations and intended to encourage students from diverse ethnic and economic backgrounds to pursue work in the field to which Dr. Manghi dedicated her life.
-The fund annually will provide a $1,000 scholarship to one student from an under-represented ethnic group.
+The Diversity Scholarship honors Dr. Manghi’s commitment to working with underserved populations and intended to encourage students to pursue work in the field to which Dr. Manghi dedicated her life.
+The fund annually will provide a $1,000 scholarship to one student working with an under-represented ethnic group.
 The Manghi Memorial Child and Adolescent Psychology Diversity Scholarship was established through the generosity of David Katz, Ph.D., ABPP, Program Chair, Doctor of Psychology in Clinical Psychology Program, and Core Faculty member at the Adler School.

-Applications for the Child and Adolescent Psychology Diversity Scholarship will be accepted until September 13, 2013.
+Applications for the 2014 Child and Adolescent Psychology Diversity Scholarship will be accepted until September 23, 2014.
+To apply, download the online application.
 To apply, download the online application.

-Contributions for both the Lecture and Diversity Scholarship are welcome and accepted through the Office for Institutional Advancement.
+Contributions for both the Lecture and Diversity Scholarship are welcomed and accepted through the Office for Institutional Advancement.
 Contributions can be made online or by mail:

 Adler School of Professional Psychology